In this explainer, we will learn how to recall the levels in the taxonomic hierarchy and apply this knowledge to example organisms.

 The question provides us with the scientific name of this robin species, Erithacus rubecula.
-The scientific name of an organism is determined using a system called “binomial nomenclature.”
-According to binomial nomenclature, the scientific name of a species is made up of the genus name, first, then the species name, second.
-This tells us that the genus this species of robin belongs to is Erithacus and its species is rubecula.
-Since in the diagram, Y is the genus name and Z is the species name, we can conclude that Erithacus should replace Y and rubecula should replace Z.
+The scientific name of an organism is determined using a system called binomial nomenclature.
+According to binomial nomenclature, the scientific name of a species is made up of the genus name first, then the species name second.
+This tells us that the genus this species of robin belongs to is Erithacus.
+Since in the diagram, Y is the genus name, we can conclude that Erithacus should replace Y.

 The taxonomic hierarchy helps us to effectively share information about different species and their relationships.
 We can use it to classify organisms that we are already familiar with, those that have recently been identified, and even organisms that are extinct.

 - A species is a group of similar organisms that are able to breed to produce fertile offspring.